 Rules of personal conduct for employees (including student employees) are intended to promote the orderly and efficient operation of the University, as well as to protect the rights of all employees.
-The Rules Governing Personal Conduct of Employees may be viewed in the Student Employment Office, 110 Student Services Building.
-Students having questions or concerns regarding employee conduct should contact the Student Employment Office at 355-9510.
+The Rules Governing Personal Conduct of Employees may be viewed at www.hr.msu.edu/hrsite/documents.
+Students having questions or concerns regarding employee conduct should contact MSU Student Employment at 355-9520.